 The Australian Immunisation Handbook 10th Edition, online version provides current guidance on meningococcal immunisation recommendations.

-- Meningococcal serogroup W - quadrivalent meningococcal conjugate vaccines (4vMenCV).
-A one year free school-based vaccination program for Meningococcal W for 15 to 19 year olds will commence in Term Two of the 2017 school year.
+- Meningococcal serogroups A, C, W and Y– quadrivalent meningococcal conjugate vaccines (4vMenCV).
+A free, time-limited school-based vaccination program is currently available for young people in Year 10 or those aged 15 or 16 years old.
 The 4vMenCV is also available on private script and is recommended for occupational exposures, travel and certain medical conditions.
 The 4vMenCV can be also offered on private script to those who wish to protect themselves or their family from the disease.

 - Meningococcal C conjugate vaccine (MenCCV) – Available through the National Immunisation Program.
 Recommended for all children at 12 months of age.